 What are the advantages of having money grow tax-deferred?
 Many.
 I’ll discuss those later.

-But the main advantage of Roth accounts and tax diversification is the ability to control your income in retirement.
+But the main advantage of Roth accounts and tax diversification is the ability to control your retirement income.
 Tax-freedom!

 Advantages of INCOME CONTROL in Retirement